jp-valino/jp-valino/README.md

 - 👋 Hi, on here I go by @jp-valino, but my real name is João Pedro (although that might be harder to pronounce).
 - 👀 I’m interested in full-stack coding, web-development, AI, ML and custom keebs, which I have no money to buy unfortunately...
-- 🌱 I’m currently learning CSS, Python and Javascript as my first contact points to programming and have been loving doing so thus far!
+- 🌱 I’m currently learning Python, R and Javascript as my first contact points to programming and have been loving doing so thus far!
 - 📫 How to reach me: e-mail at joaopvalino@gmail.com or reach me on the bird app @jp_valino :)

 <!---